travis-ci/docs-travis-ci-com/user/billing-overview.md

 With every build started, Travis CI keeps track of how many unique users triggered a build within a current billing period.
 At the end of the month, the total amount is used to calculate the user license charge.

 #### User License without Subscription Example - Scenario 1
-This scenario is an example of a user with Credits, user licenses counted within a month and charged at the end of the period.The user can build with *n* build jobs.
+This scenario is an example of a user with Credits, user licenses counted within a month and charged at the end of the period.
+The user can build with *n* build jobs.

 > If a build is triggered, the system will check if this is a new unique user triggering build and if any potential included user-license allowance are exceeded:
 >